The Origin of German Tragic Drama: Structure of argument

 The dictator does not succeed in reestablishing control.
 He tries and fails—his failure is what is mourned (a literal translation of Trauerspiel would be ‘mourning play’ not tragedy).
 The name of the genre implies the disaster has already happened before the action or the play itself even commences.
 The disaster is preordained.
-It’s consequences still loom, even after the terminus of the action.
-The climax happens somewhere offstage: Likewise Benjamin’s treatment.
+Its consequences still loom, even after the terminus of the action.
+The climax happens somewhere offstage: Likewise Benjamin's treatment.
 If the dictator fails by design, neither does Benjamin succeed in sticking to the development of any central argument in his treatment of that genre so especially concerned with the abortive apotheosis of the Dictator.

 The Ursprung detours into metaphysics, careening into elaborate discussion of special typefaces or fonts while elaborating on their phenomenological effects.
 He sideswipes into speculations about the theory of categories and the relation of this area in medieval monastic theology to divine structures hidden in our time perception since the dawn of humanity.
 He introduces demonologies of the concept as a theological entity in exponentially involuting footnotes whose demotion to the margins he neglects to perform.
 He speaks of allegories as mechanisms of profane revelation and infernally doomed attempts to achieve an impossible stasis of meaning, undertaken out of a deeply sadomasochistic instinct.
-The book is littered with impulsive sidelines on sigils, hieroglyphics, involved meditations on the graphic prints of Albrecht Dürer, inventories of heraldic insignia, emblem books, contemplative cascades on the gnostic qualities of evil, revisions in periodic definition and dating of the end of the Dark Ages, frank appraisals of the necrophiliac tendencies of German chauvinism and patriotism, etc. etc. et. al.
+The book is littered with impulsive sidelines on sigils, hieroglyphics, involved meditations on the graphic prints of Albrecht Dürer, inventories of heraldic insignia, emblem books, contemplative cascades on the gnostic qualities of evil, revisions in periodic definition and dating of the end of the Dark Ages, frank appraisals of the necrophiliac tendencies of German chauvinism and patriotism, etc.